apigee/api-platform-samples/learn-edge/simplest-proxy/README.md

 # The simplest proxy

 This is the first example in the Learn Edge series.
 In this example, you will deploy a simple API proxy on Apigee Edge.
-Actually, this is the simplest proxy you can make -- it doesn't actually do anything useful.
-But it does return a 200 response to let you know it's working.
-In the next few examples, we'll add more capabilites to this proxy like calling a backend service and API key security.
+Actually, this is the simplest proxy you can make -- it doesn't actually do anything!
+But it does return a 200 response to let you know it's deployed properly.

+In the next few examples, we'll add features to this proxy.

 ### Prerequisites